-In every place I’ve ever lived, people like to complain about the unpredictability of the weather as if that is a condition unique to that area.
+In every place I’ve lived, people like to complain about the unpredictability of the weather as if that is a condition unique to that area.
 “One thing about Indiana/South Alabama/Florida/East Tennessee is: If you don’t like the weather, wait 15 minutes and it’ll change.”

 That isn’t to say they’re wrong.
 East Tennessee weather can be especially mercurial.
 But as a boy from Northern Indiana, I remember what real winters feel like.
 When you step outside, the air crinkles in your nostrils and rushes a massive shock to the lungs.
 The winters in Northern Indiana can be long, gray and monotonous.

 Is December a good time to visit Gatlinburg?

 I like Gatlinburg in December.
 The higher elevation puts a little extra nip in the air and the brightly decorated village does a good job of catching the holiday spirit.
 And when it snows, which isn’t terribly often, downtown Gatlinburg is like something out of a classic Christmas story.
 Plus, during this time of year, the whole town has decorations and Christmas lights and even Santa will make an appearance at some local attractions.
 If you love Gatlinburg and/or the Christmas holiday, you must visit in December.

 How warm is Gatlinburg in December?

 Average daily temperatures in December in Gatlinburg range from a high of 54°F to 48°F. Daytime highs rarely exceed 66°F or dip much below 35°F. The average low temperature ranges from 35°F to 30°F, rarely falling below 16°F or exceeding 49°F. Each December there are always a few “golfing days” where the sun is bright and the temperature flirts with the low 60s.
 Even on these days, a light sweater or jacket would be appropriate once the sun goes down.

 |Gatlinburg, TN||High||Low||Monthly precipitation||Monthly snowfall|